1964 Chevrolet C30 Van

 HGV workshop who fitted the new ones.
 It passed its MOT on 20th June 2016.

-still not going to go to the ROG as I was waiting for US style plates to be made and didn’t want to waste money on UK
+was still not going to go to the ROG as I was waiting for US style plates to be made and didn’t want to waste money

 Off to paint and body repair on 1st August where it was to spend the next 3 months.
 This job was given to Martin